Advertising and the Mind of the Consumer

 For many years advertising has been riddled with mystique and apparent contradictions.
 (It doesn't work on me yet it must be working on somebody.)
 Advertisers have often said: 'I know that half my advertising is wasted- but I don't know which half!'

-In the last 15 years, market research technology has begun to change all that.
-Continuous tracking of ads, week by week, employing weekly surveys supplemented by continuous monitoring of purchasing behavior (e.g. scanners in supermarkets), has uncovered surprising insights about what works and what doesn't.
+In more recent years, market research technology has begun to change all that.
+Continuous tracking of ads on the web as well as on TV and other media has uncovered surprising insights about what works and what doesn't.

 Read Chapter 1: Influencing People: Myths and Mechanisms